paszu/3DSRepo/Hardmod.md

 If you are on 10.6.0, 10.5.0, or 10.4.0, you must downgrade your NATIVE_FIRM using a hardmod in order to directly dump and restore your NAND.
-If you are 10.3.0 or below you do not need to follow this process and can skip directly to the rest of the guide.
+If you are 10.3.0 or below you do not need this part of the guide and can move on.

 **An excellent guide to getting a hardmod can be found [here](https://gbatemp.net/threads/414498/).**